apnadkarni/blt/man/comboeditor.rst

     will automatically set this for you.

   **-xscrollincrement** *numPixels*
     Sets the horizontal scrolling unit.
-This is the distance the menu is scrolled horizontally by one unit. *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the menu.
+This is the distance the editor is scrolled horizontally by one unit. *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the editor.
 The value may have any of the forms accept able to **Tk_GetPixels**.
 The default is "20".

   **-yscrollbar** *widget*
-    Specifies the name of a scrollbar widget to use as the vertical scrollbar for this menu.
+    Specifies the name of a scrollbar widget to use as the vertical scrollbar for this editor.
 The scrollbar widget must be a child of the comboeditor and doesn't have to exist yet.
-At an idle point later, the comboeditor will attach the scrollbar to widget, effectively packing the scrollbar into the menu.
+At an idle point later, the comboeditor will attach the scrollbar to widget, effectively packing the scrollbar into the editor.

-  **-yscrollcommand** *string*
+  **-yscrollcommand** *cmdPrefix*
     Specifies the prefix for a command used to communicate with vertical scrollbars.
 Whenever the vertical view in the widget's window changes, the widget will generate a Tcl command by concatenating the